Bond-dependent slave-particle cluster theory based on density matrix expansion: Tests on - models

-The 1D $d$-$p$ systems we study in this section have the lattice illustrated in Fig.~\ref{fig:4site}(a).
-In all the following results, the nearest neighbor $d$-$p$ hopping strength is set to be $-t$ as illustrated in Fig.~\ref{fig:4site}(a), where $t$ is real positive and treated as the energy unit; all other hoppings are set to zero.
-The onsite energy of $d$-sites are set to be $\epsilon_d = +2t$, while the onsite energy of $p$-sites are $\epsilon_p = 0$.
+We begin our tests with 1D $d$-$p$ systems which have the lattice illustrated in Fig.~\ref{fig:4site}(a).
+In all the following results, the nearest-neighbor $d$-$p$ hopping strength is set to be $-t$ as illustrated in Fig.~\ref{fig:4site}(a), where $t$ is real positive and treated as the energy unit; all other hoppings are set to zero.
+The onsite energy of $d$ sites is set to be $\epsilon_d = +2t$, while the onsite energy of $p$ sites is $\epsilon_p = 0$.
 There is only one orbital for each site.
 In addition, a small temperature of $k_BT = 5\times 10^{-3}t$ is introduced to allow the Boltzmann distribution to create a mixed state from multiple eigenfunctions of the Hamiltonian which is necessary as discussed in Sec.~\ref{sec:clusterapprox}.
 The finite temperature does create errors in the calculation of ground-state properties, but as shown in Appendix~\ref{app:temperature}, these errors are controllable by reducing the temperature.
 Other convergence thresholds are set low enough to give accurate results: e.g., mean $d$-site occupancies are converged so that they differ between physically identical $d$ sites by less than $10^{-7}$.

 We employ two types of benchmarks.
 For small systems, we use exact diagonalization (ED) of the starting electron Hamiltonian with a Boltzmann distribution at the same $k_BT$ listed above.
 For larger problems, ED is infeasible, so we turn to DMRG.
-All DMRG calculations in this work use the ITensor software package \cite{itensor}, where the energy cutoff is set to be $10^{-8}t$; the maximum bond dimension increases by system size up to 1,600 for a 64-site system; and the maximum number of sweeps is 1,600.
-For the single-site slave particle results, we use the Boson Subsidiary-Solver (BoSS) software \cite{georgescu2021boson} with orbital- and spin-resolved slave-particles using the same finite temperature.
+All DMRG calculations in this work use the ITENSOR software package (Julia version) \cite{itensor, itensor-r0.3}, where the energy cutoff is set to be $10^{-8}t$; the maximum bond dimension increases by system size up to 1,600 for a 96-site system, and the maximum number of sweeps is 1,600.
+For the single-site slave particle results, we use the Boson Subsidiary-Solver (BoSS) software \cite{georgescu2021boson} with orbital- and spin-resolved slave particles using the same finite temperature.